betaglot/plantabeta/docs/dev/ToolDev.md

 ## 🔻<via>FlagDev</via>

+- How are notebooks perforated?
+- Flag wrap is waiter bill fold
 - With cut corner about an inch to maximize surface during branch wrap.
 Like an ornament or cow ear tag
 - Wooden staple for flag
 - Flag is a source of income for PutPlant